dmarks2/liferay-plugin-intellij/documentation/xml_files.md

 For `<script>`-Tags containing groovy scripts the available context variables like `workflowContext` are detected, so that code completion for those variables is available.

-For `<template>`-Tags proper context variables are injected, so they can be used in e.g. Freemarker templates.
+For `<template>`-Tags proper context variables are injected, so they can be used in Freemarker templates.

-Additionally `<target>`-Tags, e.g. inside `<transition>`-Tags are able to resolve possible targets within the workflow definition files, like `<task>` or `<state>` elements.
+Additionally `<target>`-Tags, e.g. inside `<transition>`-Tags, are able to resolve possible targets within the workflow definition files, like `<task>` or `<state>` elements.

 ![liferay workflow target](workflow_target.png "liferay workflow target")